Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 In practice, convergence is often fast, typically logarithmic in the diameter of the state graph.

+*Key insight*: Symbolic reachability avoids enumerating individual states.
+Instead of iterating over billions of states, we perform a handful of BDD operations, each manipulating sets containing millions of states.

 == CTL Model Checking Implementation

 The `CtlChecker` implements the recursive algorithm: